Frustration grows over truck backlogs at Texas-Mexico border

 “Everybody down here is on a just-in-time inventory system,” Pancheo said.
 “It’s going to affect all of us, all of us in the United States.
 Your car parts are going to be delivered late, your computer — if you ordered a Dell or HP tablet, those are going to be disrupted.”

 Ed Anderson, a professor at the McCombs School of Business at the University of Texas at Austin, compared the disruptions to those caused by February’s trucker blockade in Canada that forced auto plants on both sides of the border to shut down or scale back production.
-During that protest, trucks looking for other entries to cross into the U.S. wound up causing congesting at other bridges, a scenario that Anderson said might now be repeated on the southern border.
+During that protest, trucks looking for other entries to cross into the U.S. wound up causing congestion at other bridges, a scenario that Anderson said might now be repeated on the southern border.

 Anderson said consumers would likely begin noticing the effects by the end of this week, if not sooner.